AdobeDocs/analytics.en/help/analyze/analysis-workspace/user-preferences.md

 ---
 title: How to set user preferences in Analysis Workspace
-description: You can set general and project preferences for users.
+description: You can set general and project preferences for users, as well as a dark theme preference.
 feature: Workspace Basics
 role: User, Admin
 exl-id: f32e3061-f396-4730-96e1-d251b00e32f0